-Class participants are encouraged to bring their well-behaved dog to the Small Animal Class providing their state-mandated vaccination requirements are current and they are flea/tick/parasite free.
+Class participants are encouraged to bring their well-behaved dog to the Small Animal Class providing their state-mandated vaccination requirements are current and they are parasite free.
 Well-behaved dogs are defined as dogs that have never shown signs of aggression towards any human or animal, responds well on a leash, does not whine, jump, or bark and is able to respond to behavioral commands.
-It is advisable for a participant to bring only one dog as this allows the participant to focus more on the learning experience.